-Defending the nature found in provincial parks in the lands now called Ontario is our responsibility to future generations.
-Old growth forests and freshwater lakes are an incredible destination for us to visit and gain solace.
-The wilderness that make up provincial parks help preserve biodiversity that provides a healthy world for us, giving us clean water, air filtration and climate mitigation.
+Defending the nature found in provincial parks is our responsibility to future generations.
+Protected forests, grasslands and freshwaters are incredible places for people to develop relationships with nature and gain solace and ecological knowledge.
+Protections prohibiting industrial activity in parks help preserve the biodiversity necessary for a healthy world, giving us clean water, air filtration and slows climate change.

 In 2014, the Environment Commissioner of Ontario released a report calling on the Ontario government to remove logging from Algonquin, as enough wood supply existed outside the park to provide fibre for local mills.
 The government so far has not acted.
 With your help we are working to pressure the Ontario government to make a new plan for Algonquin that ends logging and prioritizes ecological protection.